 Cut, cut, cut.
 Chop, chop, chop.
 Get out the butcher knife and start whacking away at those expenses.

-I’d suggest cutting out bigger expenses as well.
+Look to cut bigger expenses as well.
 That means cable TV, cell phones, kids activities.
 Every single extraneous expense needs to go until you get caught-up and ahead.
-The more you cut, the faster this works, the shorter time you’ll feel the pain, and the more likely you’ll succeed.
+The more you cut, the faster this works, and the more likely you’ll succeed.

 Step 3) Review Your Budget